-Come Shrove Tuesday, St Columb Major has far more important stuff to do than gorge itself on pancakes.
-Instead, the residents of this small Cornish town are busy battening down the hatches, boarding up windows and bracing themselves for a bizarre and brutal tradition that sees a mob of sweaty men tearing through its narrow streets and punching each other in the face.
+Come Shrove Tuesday, the day before Ash Wednesday which some countries celebrate by eating pancakes, St. Columb Major has far more important stuff to do than gorge itself on breakfast.
+Instead, the residents of this small, Cornish town are busy battering down the hatches, boarding up windows, and bracing themselves for a bizarre and brutal tradition that sees a mob of sweaty men tearing through its narrow streets and punching each other in the face.

 Dating back to before the 16th century, "Hurling the Silver Ball" is considered to be the county's official sport (alongside Cornish wrestling) and involves the Townsmen and Countrymen engaging in what's probably best described as a lawless game of street rugby.
 The objective is to place a specially made silver ball in one of the goals set two miles apart at opposing ends of the town.
 But as I'd garnered from a couple of pretty violent stories, it's never that simple.

-Once played all over Cornwall, only St Ives and St Columb Major host the event today, so I recently headed to the latter to witness Cornish culture in all its belligerent glory.
+Once played all over Cornwall, only the towns St. Ives and St. Columb Major host the event today, so I recently headed to the latter to witness Cornish culture in all its belligerent glory.

 Out of nowhere, the mob gathered in the square.
 The serenity of the spot was quickly transformed into a bustling hum of simmering tension, with a police presence stoking the atmosphere as hundreds of hurlers turned out in rugby shirts and tracksuits.
 An olive-skinned guy sporting a fresh skin-fade haircut was holding the sacred ball and posing for photos.

-Townsman Marco Ciarleglio, the 22-year-old son of a half-Italian fish and chip shop owner, was the reigning champion – the winner of the previous three events, in fact – and in no mood to relinquish his crown.
-As tradition dictates, he had "called up" hurling veteran and the 1977 titleholder Philip Tremain to do the honours.
-Being champ is a big deal in these parts.
+Townsman Marco Ciarleglio, the 22-year-old son of a half-Italian fish and chip shop owner, was the reigning champion—the winner of the previous three events, in fact—and in no mood to relinquish his crown.
+As tradition dictates, he had "called up" hurling veteran and the 1977 titleholder Philip Tremain to do the honors.
+Being the champ is a big deal in these parts.

 "I'd like to thank Marco very much indeed for inviting me to throw up the ball this afternoon.
 It's a great privilege and I'm very proud to do so," Tremain told the crowd from a stepladder after the town crier had rung his bells.
 "I hope we have a good hurl.
 Town and Country do your best, but in this parish I must rest.
 Hip hip, hooray!"